A Brief History of Saint Paul Public Schools

 1914: Saint Paul city government seized power of all school matters, equivalent to the school board.

-1950: Saint Paul Public Schools Board of Education re-established again after years of intense campaigning by civic-minded citizens.
+1950: Saint Paul Public Schools Board of Education was re-established again after years of intense campaigning by civic-minded citizens.

 1954: The United States Supreme Court ruled that public education between minority groups and the majority could not be “equal” if it remained “separate.